Table of contents

 #6 Certain products, e.g cosmetics, food supplements, and dairy products, require additional registration.

 #7 Some products, for example, second-hand items and newspapers, are not allowed to be imported to Vietnam.

 Most goods imported into Vietnam are subject to duty.
 Tax rates vary, depending on the type of product(s) you import.
 Import taxes are to be paid before customs clearance.
 Late payment risk the success of on-time customs clearance and may also result in higher costs.

 Value-added tax (VAT)

 In addition to import duty, goods brought to Vietnam are also subject to value-added tax (VAT).
-VAT rates are either 0%, 5% or 10%.
-Certain products, e.g goods that are necessary but cannot be produced in Vietnam can even enjoy VAT exemption.
+VAT rates are either 0%, 5%, or 10%.
+Certain products, e.g goods that cannot be produced in Vietnam may be exempted from VAT.

 VAT tax rate